 Grisha Stewart is a professional dog trainer, seminar speaker, and book author located in Alaska.
 Grisha’s approach to training focuses on the health of whole family life by empowering a dog with the tools they need to meet their needs through teaching effective two-way communication.
 Grisha is also known for having developed Behavior Adjustment Training (BAT), which helps build social skills for puppies and re-educate dogs with reactivity issues.

 Grisha currently runs Empowered Animals, LLC, and the Animal Building Blocks Academy but began her training career in Seattle in 2003 when she began Ahimsa Dog Training, LLC which she went on to sell in 2015.
-Grisha has also found time to publish three books on dog training, publish multiple training DVDs, feature films and online courses, and she runs regular webinars for dog parents to learn more about force-free problem-solving.
+Grisha has also found time to publish three books on dog training, publish multiple training DVDs, feature films, and online courses, and run regular webinars for dog parents to learn more about force-free problem-solving.

 - Professional Dog Trainer